Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual.md

 > @skip() if ResultOfPrevious("B28") is "0"

 Assume the subtest we want to skip contains several questions about a student’s classroom experience.
-Assume B28 refers to the question “Are currently going to school?”, where answer options are “Yes”, with data value “1”, or “No” with a data value of “0”.
-The above skip logic, entered into the ‘Action on Display’ field of the ***Subtest Editor***, would skip the entire subtest with the classroom questions for students who answered “No” (when data value was “0”, in B28).
+Assume B28 refers to the question "Are currently going to school?", where answer options are "Yes", with data value "1", or "No" with a data value of "0".
+The above skip logic, entered into the ‘Action on Display’ field of the ***Subtest Editor***, would skip the entire subtest with the classroom questions for students who answered "No" (when data value was "0", in B28).

 The inverse operation can also be applied, that is, the subtest is skipped for any answer option chosen – except for the one with data